-- In The Legend of Drizzt the Thieves' Guild Artemis Entreri joined as a teenager had something called The Quarter Challenge.
+In The Legend of Drizzt the Thieves' Guild Artemis Entreri joined as a teenager had something called The Quarter Challenge.
 Four glasses of water on a table with a spinning top, one is poisoned, the challenger and the challenged each have a one in four chance of dying, supposedly.
 Entreri challenged his sadistic "mentor", lightly chipped the poisoned goblet so a small glint would be visible from his seat only, and stopped the table so the poison would be in front of his mentor, who had the foresight to take the antidote beforehand, but the antidote makes one very hungry so Entreri poisoned the cake he kept in his office, but he also had a Potion of Neutralize Poison, but the poison in the cake was actually crushed glass.
 Artemis Entreri achieved the rank of lieutenant for his multi-layered deviousness at the age of 14.

 - A Song of Ice and Fire gives us these dressed in many guises.
 Even as more conventional battles for when you want to curtail whole wars.
-For all Westeros seems to value brawn over brain, when push comes to shove, the series hammers home the lesson that if you don't fight intelligently with an eye to the long game and using every tool you've got while not just leaving everything to your army, you can and will wind up losing down the line.
+For all Westeros seems to value brawn over brains, when push comes to shove, the series hammers home the lesson that if you don't fight intelligently with an eye to the long game and using every tool you've got while not just leaving everything to your army or your strength alone, you can and will wind up losing down the line.